Urban-Meteorology-Reading/SUEWS-Docs/docs/source/index.rst

   .. epigraph::

-    Before starting to perform SUEWS simulations, new users are suggested to first get an overview from :ref:`introduction`, then follow the steps in `Preparing_to_run_the_model` to prepare `input files <input_files>` for SUEWS.
+    Before starting to perform SUEWS simulations, it is suggested new users first get an overview from :ref:`introduction`, then follow the steps in `Preparing_to_run_the_model` to prepare `input files <input_files>` for SUEWS.

-    Besides, it is a good starting point to learn running SUEWS via :ref:`the tutorial. <tutorials_suews>`
+    Note theres is also a tutorial for running SUEWS via :ref:`the tutorial. <tutorials_suews>`

 - **How has SUEWS been used?**

 .. epigraph::

-  The scientific details and application cases of SUEWS can be found in related papers under `Recent_publications`.
+  The scientific details and application examples for SUEWS can be found in related papers under `Recent_publications`.

 .. _cite_suews:

 - **How to cite SUEWS?**

-  Please cite `this version <new_latest>` as follows:
+  Please cite `this manual <new_latest>` as follows:

   .. epigraph::